CIBC-Internal/python/Doc/library/socket.rst

    if defined on the platform; otherwise, the default is :const:`AF_INET`.
    Availability: Unix.

+   The newly created sockets are :ref:`non-inheritable <fd_inheritance>`.

    .. versionchanged:: 3.2
       The returned socket objects now support the whole socket API, rather than a subset.

+   .. versionchanged:: 3.4
+      The returned sockets are now non-inheritable.

 .. function:: create_connection(address[, timeout[, source_address]])